"Justice is blind": Reactions as Cubana Chiefpriest gets released on bail

-- The Nigerian social media space has been buzzing all morning after reports of Lagos socialite, Cubana Chiefpriest appearing in court for the abuse of the naira
+- The Nigerian social media space has been buzzing all morning after Lagos socialite, Cubana Chiefpriest, appeared in court for the abuse of the naira

-- Hours after news about Cubana Chiefpriest being dragged to court by the Economic Financial Crimes Commission (EFCC) for the abuse of the naira, he gets granted bail for N10m
+- Hours after news about Cubana Chiefpriest being dragged to court by the Economic Financial Crimes Commission (EFCC) for the abuse of the naira, he has been granted bail

-- Unlike popular crossdresser Bobrisky, Cubana Chiefpriest wasn't detained in EFCC's custody and was granted bail of N10m
+- Unlike popular crossdresser Bobrisky, Cubana Chiefpriest wasn't detained in EFCC's custody and was granted bail for N10m

+- Amidst the recent court decision to grant Chiefpriest bail Legit.ng reached out to a legal counsel to help under why the socialite wasn't detained the same way Bobrisky was before his sentencing

 The report about Nigerian nightlife king and socialite Paschal Okekchukwu, aka Cubana Chiefpriest, being dragged before the Lagos High by the EFCC for the mutilation and abuse of the naira is currently the biggest story in the country at the moment.